nyaayaIN/cms/README.md

 # Nyaaya CMS

-[Keystone.js](http://keystonejs.com)based CMS for handling the backend of nyaaya-web.
+[Keystone.js](http://keystonejs.com) Version : 4.0beta based CMS for handling the backend of nyaaya-web.

 ## Running locally

-	- node version : 8.9.1 LTS; Keystone Version : 4.0beta
+	- node version : 8.9.1 LTS;

-    - add the MONGO_URI setting to the .env file with mongodb instance credentials
+    - add the MONGO_URI setting to the .env file with mongodb instance credentials; this can be your local db or hosted on server.

     - add a random, peferably long, string to encrypt the session in the COOKIE_SECRET setting in the .env file